kavinprabakaran/kavinprabakaran/readme.md

-# Hey there! 👋 I'm Kavin prabakaran
+# Hey there! 👋 I am Kavin Prabakaran
-I'm a passionate Full Stack Developer and Mentor based in maduai.
+I am a passionate Full Stack Developer based in Maduai.
 I love working with Java script and exploring new ways to solve problems.

 # 🔧 Technologies & Tools
 ----------------------------------------------
-Languages: JavaScript, Python, C/C++
+Languages: JavaScript, Python,
 Frameworks: React, Node.js
 Database: MongoDB, MySQL
 Tools: Git, VS Code
-Tools: Git, VS Code
 🌱 Currently Learning
+DataBase
 I'm currently diving deeper into Docker and Kubernetes to enhance my deployment and scaling skills.

 # 🚀 About Me
 ---------------------
 I thrive in collaborative environments and enjoy turning complex problems into simple, elegant solutions.
-Currently, I'm working on projects that involve creating tools to make learning web development easier and developing web-based compilers.
+Currently, I am working on projects that involve creating tools to make learning web development easier and developing web-based compilers.
 These compilers aim to help people practice problem-solving with minimal internet connection requirements (internet is only needed for the initial load).

 # 🔭 I’m currently working on
 -------------------------------
 Building tools to simplify the learning process for web development.
 Developing web-based compilers for practicing problem-solving with minimal internet usage.
-👯 I’m looking to collaborate on
+👯 I’m looking to work with team
 I'm open to collaborating on projects related to web development, especially those involving React and Node.js.

 # 🤔 I’m looking for help with